-Watching television is an experience shared by the vast majority of children and adults.
-It is convenient, inexpensive, available, and attractive.
-Television can be enormously entertaining for children and can teach them some things, but too frequently it is used as a substitute for other activities.
+Watching television is something most children and adults do.
+It is convenient, inexpensive, available, and appealing.
+Television can be very entertaining for children and can teach them some things.
+But too often it is used as a substitute for other activities.

-Excessive television viewing may cause some of the following problems:
+Too much television watching may cause some of the following problems:

-- Television often substitutes for physical exercise, which is an important part of a healthy lifestyle and is crucial to physical development.
+- Television often takes the place of physical exercise.
+Exercise is an important part of a healthy lifestyle, and children's bodies need exercise to grow normally.

-- Watching television may take the place of social interaction with friends and family, depriving children of sharing ideas and feelings with others, and preventing parents from learning more about their kids.
+- Watching television may take the place of social interaction with friends and family.
+Children who watch too much television may not talk as much about their ideas and feelings.
+This can prevent parents from learning more about their kids.

-- Television may take the place of reading in a child's day, which may contribute to poor school performance and delay literacy.
+- Television may take the place of reading as part of a child's day.
+This may contribute to poor school performance and delay the ability to read.

-- Exposure to violence on television may upset children and may lead to more aggressive behavior.
+- Seeing violence on television may upset children, and may lead to more aggressive behavior.

-- Television viewing has been associated with higher rates of attention problems in children.
+- Television watching has been linked to higher rates of attention problems in children.

-Below are some tips for establishing appropriate television viewing by your children:
+Below are some tips for setting up appropriate television watching by your children:

-- Turn the television off during mealtimes, homework time, and other times of day during which social interaction and learning are going on.
+- Turn the television off during mealtimes, homework time, and other times of the day when social interaction and learning are going on.

 - Read to -- and with -- your children.

 - Set limits on television time, especially on school nights.
 Allow children to select the shows that they really want to watch.
-This will encourage them to put thought into their viewing habits.
+This will encourage them to really think about their television habits.

-- By watching television with your kids, you may help them understand what they're seeing, resist commercial messages, and feel comfortable discussing issues with you.
+- By watching television with your kids, you may help them understand what they're seeing, resist the messages in ads, and feel comfortable discussing issues with you.

 - Set a good example by limiting your own viewing.

 - Get more information about television and kids.
-The American Academy of Pediatrics website -- www.aap.org -- is a good place to start.
+The American Academy of Pediatrics website is a good place to start -- www.aap.org.

 - One way to limit television viewing is to require children to earn "chore points" before they can watch television.
-This approach can teach children to embrace household responsibilities and to self-limit television viewing.
+This approach can teach children to have household responsibilities and to limit their own television watching.